-Only when the red cherries are at the ripest they are harvested – usually by hand – from the trees high upon the mountain where they are grown.
+Only when the red cherries are at the ripest can they be harvested – usually by hand – from the trees high upon the mountains where they are grown.
 Once the cherries are brought back to the farm station, they are stripped of the fleshy fruit exterior and then washed in water channels to remove any excess material.
-The beans are then dried either naturally in the sun or a huge mechanical dryers.
+The beans are then dried either naturally in the sun or in huge mechanical dryers.
 This depends again generally on the different regions of the world.
 The dried beans are now sorted by size and bagged ready for shipment.

-We only choose the best Arabic beans – these are the best and the tastiest beans.
-They are grown higher up above sea level, usually on steep mountainsides where they are subject to different climate, soil and sun conditions, all of which generates better nutrients for the coffee tree and more complex flavours in the beans.
+We only choose the best Arabica beans – these are the best and the tastiest beans.
+They are grown higher up above sea level, usually on steep mountain sides where they are subject to different climate, soil and sun conditions, all of which generates better nutrients for the coffee tree and more complex flavours in the beans.
 It’s very similar to wine!

 We also like to use UTZ Certified beans – these are beans grown by farmers who have been given help to improve their processes for planting, picking and preparing their coffee beans; and have been helped to understand how to improve all aspects of quality so that they can charge a higher price in the market for their beans.
 We think the role of UTZ in improving self sufficiency is a good one and we are proud to support it by buying beans from UTZ Certified farmers – it is our contribution to continuous improvement in quality and fairness.